Come Out of 2020 Swinging – 10 Steps

 - Live an Active and Healthy Lifestyle.
 Plenty of exercise, vegetables, fruit, fish, nuts, and meditate a few times a week.
 Stop watching TV and social media, you wills tart to feel so much better, less stressed, and not caught up in the hype.

 - If you are well-positioned right now, practice the art of being grateful and helping others as much as you can afford.
 If you can’t afford to help with money, help with your time, knowledge, and hard work.
 Never sacrifice your self or your family’s well-being for others.

 The only way out of this is to work our way out of it.
 100%.
-Those getting busy, working extra, proving their value, hustling and doing everything they can instead of watching Netflix and buying stupid shit on Amazon are going to come out of this not just swinging, but connecting and driving home much-needed RBIs.
+Those getting busy, working extra, proving their value, hustling and doing everything they can instead of watching Netflix, trolling Twitter and buying stuff on Amazon are going to come out of this not just surviving, but thriving.

 Those tossing their hands-up, thinking that paycheck will be there regardless or they can get another job if need be will become jobless, probably for more than a year, if not two.
 That’s what happened in the dotcom bubble, that’s what happened in 2008 and that’s what’s happening right now.

 The least valuable is first to go and last invited back in.
 Heed this warning.
 The competition in the job market is rising logarithmically; survive, thrive or die.
-Nobody is going to put up with your bullshit anymore.
+Businesses simply won’t be able to tolerate low productivity in the workplace anymore.
 It is in your best interest to get to work, to make yourself irreplaceable by increasing your value in all aspects of your life; to your company, your colleagues, your team, your family, and your community.